 Lindsay is an experienced special education teacher that is dedicated to helping students realize and achieve their potential through engaging, individualized lessons and a growth mindset.
 She received a M.S. in Special Education from Brooklyn College and is trained in IMSE's Orton Gillingham approach.
 Lindsay excels in developing literacy and math skills by utilizing a variety of approaches to best fit a child’s learning style.
 She enjoys collaborating with educators and families so that they have full confidence that their child is cared for and being provided the best education.

 Michael is a professional educator with extensive experience teaching various grade levels, including first through fifth grades.
 He has consistently demonstrated his ability to establish positive relationships with students, parents, and colleagues.
 Michael excels in creating engaging lessons that capture students' attention and promote academic and personal growth.
-Michael holds a Bachelor of Science in Education from Baldwin Wallace University and is proficient in creating lesson plans that integrate core subjects, ensuring a comprehensive and enriching learning experience.
+He is especially skilled in supporting students’ math development in grades K-6, drawing on his familiarity with a wide range of curricula and a robust toolkit of strategies to meet learners’ diverse needs.
+Michael’s patience and genuine investment in each child ensure that students feel supported as they build both skills and confidence in mathematics.
+He holds a Bachelor of Science in Education from Baldwin Wallace University and is proficient in creating lesson plans that integrate core subjects, ensuring a comprehensive and enriching learning experience.
 His commitment to helping students become model scholars and citizens is evident in his thoughtful and innovative teaching methods.

 Devin is highly knowledgeable and experienced in supporting middle and high school students.
 She has a Master of Science in Biomedical Sciences.
 During her time teaching in MCPS, Devin worked as a special educator where she taught Algebra 1 & 2.
 She played a key role in supporting students' academic growth in an inclusive classroom environment.
 Devin has a natural ability to engage students by offering a variety of learning methods tailored to their needs.
 Devin excels at simplifying complex concepts, making them more accessible.
 While her primary focus is math, her strong background in science makes her a valuable resource for students seeking help in their science classes as well.
 Her positive demeanor and enthusiasm for learning inspire students to stay motivated and engaged.
 Devin is also compassionate and patient, creating an environment where students feel comfortable approaching her for help with their work.